STOP THE FRENCH ACCREDITATION SCHEME ‘LABEL ROUGE’ FROM SELLING CRUEL SCOTTISH SALMON

 The Scottish salmon farming industry is in crisis.
 Each year, around 52 million salmon are farmed in the UK, primarily in Scotland, but poor conditions – including crowded cages, disease outbreaks and lice infestations – lead to the deaths of around one in four of these fish on Scottish farms before they even reach the desired slaughter weight.

-France is a major importer of Scottish salmon, and around one-third of it carries the French Government-backed Label Rouge mark.
-Label Rouge is one of France’s most trusted quality labels, a symbol built on decades of public confidence.
-But continuing to accredit Scottish salmon from intensive farms – despite clear evidence of poor welfare and environmental harm – puts that trust at risk.
+Label Rouge is one of France’s most trusted accreditation schemes, a symbol built on decades of public confidence.
+But continuing to certify Scottish salmon from intensive farms – despite clear evidence of poor welfare and environmental harm – puts that trust at risk.

-We’re urging the French National Institute of Origin and Quality (INAO) to recommend that Scottish farmed salmon be dropped from the Label Rouge certification scheme.
+This is why we’re urging the French National Institute of Origin and Quality (INAO) to recommend that Scottish farmed salmon be dropped from the Label Rouge certification scheme.
 Sign our petition now to add your voice.

 SCOTTISH SALMON Statistics